4 Signs Your Client or Prospect Needs Better Benefits Technology

 Sign 2: Employees dread enrollment because self-service is lacking

 Self-service is crucial in an increasingly on-demand world.
 Employees want to be able to explore their options—especially a major decision like healthcare—from the comfort of their homes with input from their families.
 This is especially important now that more employees are working remotely.
-Open enrollment should be accessible and intuitive from any device: whether that’s a smartphone, tablet, laptop, or desktop computer.
+Open enrollment software should be accessible and intuitive from any device: whether that’s a smartphone, tablet, laptop, or desktop computer.

 The technology should also include decision support tools to help employees understand things like copays, deductibles, co-insurance, in-network and out-of-network costs, prescription drug benefits, and other potentially confusing aspects of their plan.
 A more informed employee during enrollment leads not only to a better enrollment experience, but better decisions about their healthcare and greater satisfaction with their employer’s benefits package overall.